typpo/my-site/posts/a-replacement-for-the-google-image-charts-api.md

 QuickChart uses the popular [Chart.js API](https://www.chartjs.org/docs/latest/configuration/), so if you're using Chart.js in your Javascript, copy over your chart definition to a QuickChart URL and things will just work.
 You can use the [Chart.js documentation](https://www.chartjs.org/docs/latest/) to customize your chart.

 I open sourced the project because I wanted to avoid a repeat of the Google Image Charts scenario, in which people are dependent on proprietary image chart solutions that can be shut down at any time.
+Also of note, you can use the QuickChart-Zapier integration to create [Zapier charts](https://zapier.com/apps/quickchart/integrations).

 Head to [QuickChart.io](https://quickchart.io) to try it out.
 Enjoy!